department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 #### NSLI capped term plan

-Some NSLI policies were originally issued as "renewable term life insurance" plan, or "term insurance."
-Term insurance means that you pay a monthly fee (called a premium) and are only covered for a specific amount of time.
+Some NSLI policies were issued as "renewable term life insurance" plan, or "term insurance."
+Term life insurance means that you're only covered for a specific amount of a time ("term").
+After the term ends, you can choose to renew your coverage.

 <b>If you have an NSLI term plan, your premium payment is capped at the age 70 rate.</b> This means that your NSLI term plan premium payment will never increase after you turn 70 years old.